I’ve included on this site the archived issues of two magazines I helped run from 2014-2017: The Wildernist and Hunter/Gatherer.

 General-interest articles on nature and conservation were all well and good.
 But I felt the need to articulate my philosophy a little more exactly — and, in some cases, to figure out what I believed.
 So I started Hunter/Gatherer with a small group of other individuals, intending to publish the conversations we were having about these ideas.
 It turned out looking a little awkward, however.
 Of those who had the time to write, only a few were willing to write publicly; of those who were willing to write publicly, only I spoke English.
 In other words, most of the articles, despite being the product of a collective conversation, looked like the contradictory rantings of a single person — myself.
 I went on doing this until issue 2.1, at which point I decided I was sure enough of my beliefs to publish them in a book, a form much better suited to single authorship.
 With the completion of the book (Repent to the Primitive) I shut down Hunter/Gatherer.

 Please note: I do not stand by all of the things I wrote in these magazines.
 In fact, some of the content is downright embarrassing.
 But I think it has some historical value, and the library scientist in me can’t throw it away.
-For an accurate depiction of my beliefs, see Repent to the Primitive.
+For a review of my personal writings from this period, see “Review of Earlier Works and Their Merits.”
+For an accurate representation of my beliefs, please see my books.